DNA sequencing: The four canonical bases

 The canonical structure of DNA has four bases: thymine (T), adenine (A), cytosine (C), and guanine (G).
 DNA sequencing is the determination of the physical order of these bases in a molecule of DNA.
 However, there are many other bases that may be present in a molecule.
-In some viruses (specifically, bacteriophage), cytosine may be replaced by hydroxy methyl or hydroxy methyl glucose cytosine.
+In some viruses (specifically, bacteriophage), cytosine may be replaced by hydroxymethyl- or hydroxymethylglucose- cytosine.
 In mammalian DNA, variant bases with methyl groups or phosphosulfate may be found.
 Depending on the sequencing technique, a particular modification, e.g., the 5mC (5-Methylcytosine) common in humans, may or may not be detected.

-In almost all organisms, DNA is synthesized in vivo using only the 4 canonical bases; modification that occurs post replication creates other bases like 5 methyl C. However, some bacteriophage can incorporate a non standard base directly.
+In almost all organisms, DNA is synthesized in vivo using only the 4 canonical bases; modification that occurs post replication creates other bases like 5mC.
+However, some bacteriophage can incorporate a non standard base directly.

 In addition to modifications, DNA is under constant assault by environmental agents such as UV and Oxygen radicals.
 At the present time, the presence of such damaged bases is not detected by most DNA sequencing methods, although PacBio has published on this.